hungovercoders/platform.teamconfig/ReadMe.md

 - **call-to-arms-live** - The channel for live issues requiring everyones attention to resolve. **This would be a channel that oncall would be integrated with.**
 - **call-to-arms-dev** - The channel for development issues requiring everyones attention to resolve.

 There will be times when a new idea or team is proposed but it may never become a fully fledged team, or has too little information at that point to become part of your team configuration.
-For these "spike" channels can be created until they are regarded as successful and become true components of your organisation where they will be added to your configuration.
+For these, "spike" channels can be created until they are regarded as successful and become true components of your organisation where they will be added to your configuration.
 These should be monitored and committed or removed as soon as their acceptance or faiure is established.

 - **spike-{proposal}** - The channel for all aspects of the new proposal.